aws/SigV4-for-AWS-IoT-embedded-sdk/MISRA.md

 Additionally, [MISRA configuration file](https://github.com/aws/SigV4-for-AWS-IoT-embedded-sdk/blob/main/tools/coverity/misra.config) contains the project wide deviations.

 ### Suppressed with Coverity Comments
-To find the violation references in the source files run grep on the source code with ( Assuming rule 11.4 violation; with justification in point 2 ):
+To find the deviation references in the source files run grep on the source code with ( Assuming rule 5.4 violation; with justification in point 1 ):
 ```
-grep 'MISRA Ref 11.4.2' . -rI
+grep 'MISRA Ref 5.4.1' . -rI
 ```

 #### Rule 5.4
-_Ref 5.4-1_
+_Ref 5.4.1_

-- MISRA Rule 5.4 flags the following macro's name as ambiguous from the one postfixed with _LEN.
-While it would be possible to change this name to satisify this rule.
-We have chosen to suppress this singular occurence for backwards compatibility.
+- MISRA Rule 5.4 flags the following macro's name as ambiguous from the one postfixed with _LENGTH.
+While it would be possible to change this name to satisfy this rule.
+We have chosen to suppress this singular occurrence for backwards compatibility.